-Only submissions made on or after the 26th March 2020, with a Pay Date on or after the 26th March 2020, will be eligible under the Temporary COVID-19 Wage Subsidy Scheme.
+31 March 2020: Clarified that only submissions made on or after the 26th March 2020, with a Pay Date on or after the 26th March 2020 will qualify for this scheme.

-The Temporary COVID-19 Wage Subsidy Scheme item can be added on SimplePay as follows:
+How to Add the Temporary COVID-19 Wage Subsidy Scheme item on SimplePay

 - Go to Employees

 - Select the Temporary COVID-19 Wage Subsidy Scheme item

 In an effort to allow employers to continue to pay their employees the amount they would normally be paid, Revenue have allowed for a maximum amount of 70% of the employee’s Average Net Weekly Pay to be subsidised by the Department of Employment Affairs and Social Protection (DEASP) and a maximum amount of 30% of the employee’s Average Net Weekly Pay to be topped up by employers.
 More information on this is provided below.

 The Subsidy amount entered should be equal to 70% of the employee’s net weekly pay, with:

 - A maximum of €410 per week where the Average Net Weekly Pay is less than or equal to €586; or